 - LT Dan Moore Jr., LG Isaac Seumalo, C Mason Cole, RG James Daniels, RT Chukwuma Okorafor

 At some point, it might be time to give Broderick Jones a baptism of fire.
-Moore hasn’t had the easiest matchups so far, going against Nick Bosa and Myles Garrett, but it’s not easy seeing a team draft an OT in round one only to play an underperforming one ahead of him.
+Moore hasn’t had the easiest matchups so far, going against Nick Bosa and Myles Garrett, but it’s not easy seeing a team draft an OT in Round 1 only to play an underperforming one ahead of him.

-- LT Laremy Tunsil, LG Kendrick Green, C Jarrett Patterson, RG Shaq Mason, RT George Mason
+- LT Laremy Tunsil, LG Kendrick Green, C Jarrett Patterson, RG Shaq Mason, RT George Fant

 The Houston Texans did their best to surround C.J.
 Stroud with a competent OL, but the injury gods decided to smite them.
-Through two weeks, three of their offensive linemen have found themselves on IR.
-Josh Jones moved from left guard to left tackle in Week 2 to fill in for Tunsil, who has avoided IR but could not play.
+Through three weeks, three of their offensive linemen have found themselves on IR.
+Josh Jones moved from left guard to left tackle in Week 2 to fill in for Tunsil, who has avoided IR but is yet to play.

 - LT Walker Little, LG Ben Bartch, C Luke Fortner, RG Brandon Scherff, RT Anton Harrison